sentora/sentora-installers/README.md

 --- WARNING ---

-After merge of october 9th, some bugs was localised and are still not corrected in a few sections, mostly in postfix and dovecot.
+Even if I merged the "pull request #6 from zVPS/master" this evening (october 8th 0h), some bugs was localised in a few sections, mostly in postfix and dovecot but their correction is still not commited : some are still at work.

-DO NOT WASTE YOUR TIME TO TEST CURRENT VERSION UNITL I COMMITED THE CORRECTIONS
+*** DO NOT WASTE YOUR TIME TO TEST CURRENT VERSION UNITL I COMMITED THE CORRECTIONS : EMAILS WILL NOT WORK PROPERLY ***

-I will remove this message as soon as it will be done (normally at midnight between oct.
-9th and oct.
-10th.
+I will remove this message as soon as it will be done, very probably tomorrow 9th close to midnight.